Subscribe to our Newsletter

 When you visit a hearing aid vendor / audiologist they will surely recommend certain makes and models to you.
 With a bit of market knowledge you will be better placed to ask why a certain aid is being recommended or why they don’t think another model is a good choice.

-Below is a list of the big-name hearing aid manufacturers, the hearing aids they produce and some links to sites for more info.
+Below is a list of the big-name hearing aid manufacturers, the hearing aids they produce and some links to sites for more info, you can also view some information on hearing aid manufacturers here.

 - Audio Controle